 Instructions

-- Decide on your design and dimensions between lines.
+- Decide on your design and the dimensions between the lines.

 - Tape vertical lines 12" apart.
 Use a level or measure in 3 spots to make sure you are taping a straight line.